marcelaUlicna/event-calendar/README.md

 - `locale` - Locale according to `momentjs` library, it is used for localization of month names and week days abbreviations
 - `localization` - Object that contains custom labels for calendar modal dialog
 - `editable` - Boolean, default true.
 Items in calendar can be added and deleted, both messages are visible on tooltip.
 If it is set to `false`, component is read-only and tooltip shows only user message.
 - `moveAction` - typescript class or javascript function.
 Renders calendar for previous and next year.
-More info in section.
+More info in [Calendar functions](https://github.com/marcelaUlicna/event-calendar/blob/master/README.md#calendar-functions) section.
 - `submitData` - typescript class or javascript function.
 Selected data for submitting to server.
-More info in section.
+More info in [Calendar functions](https://github.com/marcelaUlicna/event-calendar/blob/master/README.md#calendar-functions) section.
 - `deleteData` - typescript class or javascript function.
 Selected data for deleting on server.
-More info in section.
+More info in [Calendar functions](https://github.com/marcelaUlicna/event-calendar/blob/master/README.md#calendar-functions) section.

 ## Usage